How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 5. Falls on the hand;

-7. Hitting with the little finger on hard surfaces.
+7. Hitting the little finger on hard surfaces.

 A fracture of the phalanx of the little finger can be: